wigging/cpp-programs/README.md

 # ⚙️ C++ Programs

 The C++ programming language is a grind.
 Nothing great to say about it.
 Anyway, this repository and accompanying website provide concise code examples that demonstrate various aspects of C++ programming.
-The website is available at https://gavinw.me/cpp-programs.

 ## Examples

-Example code is located in the `cpp-projects` and `cpp-scripts` folders.
+Example code is located in the `cpp-projects` and `cpp-scripts` directories.
+Some of the examples are discussed on the Notes page at [gavinw.me/notes](https://gavinw.me/notes).

-## Website

-The website is available at https://gavinw.me/cpp-programs.
-It is generated with the [genja](https://github.com/wigging/genja) tool using the `content`, `docs`, `templates` folders and the `config.json` file.
-The website is hosted with GitHub Pages from the `docs` folder.

 ## Contributing